Table of contents

 Also, note that not all domain names that you type in will be available.
 So it might take a few tries until you find the perfect name.

-Once you find it, click on it and you’ll be taken to this page:
+Once you find it, click on it and you’ll reach this page:

 Click ‘Next’.
 You’ll land on a page where you’ll have to enter the exact address of your business.
 This is required to register your domain.